awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 ## Error: "Build container found dead before completing the build\.
 Build container died because it was out of memory, or the Docker image is not supported\.
 ErrorCode: 500"<a name="windows-server-core-version"></a>

  **Issue:** When you try to use a Microsoft Windows container in AWS CodeBuild an error occurs during the PROVISIONING phase\.
+This error can also appear when using a Linux Container.

+ **Possible cause:**
- **Possible cause:** The Container OS version is not supported by CodeBuild\.
++ The Container OS version is not supported by CodeBuild\.
++ The Container has specified "HTTP_PROXY" and/or "HTTPS_PROXY"

+ **Recommended solution:**
- **Recommended solution:** Use a Windows container with a Container OS that is version microsoft/windowsservercore:10\.0\.x\.
++ Use a Windows container with a Container OS that is version microsoft/windowsservercore:10\.0\.x\.
 For example, microsoft/windowsservercore:10\.0\.14393\.2125\.
++ Unset the  "HTTP_PROXY" and/or "HTTPS_PROXY" in your Docker image or specify the VPC Configuration in Build Project.

 ## Cannot view build success or failure<a name="no-status-when-build-triggered"></a>